iamraphson/adonisjs-hackathon-starter/README.md

 **Note:** If you are new to AdonisJS, I recommend to watch [Getting Started With AdonisJs](https://www.youtube.com/playlist?list=PLWmIA5YpCsizOMoM3tH5NSp1sHmdzVLvW) screencast by tutlage that teaches AdonisJS 3.2 from scratch.
 Alternatively, here is another great tutorial for building a project management app for beginners/intermediate developers by Ayeni Olusegun - [Build A Contact Management web Application with AdonisJS Framework](http://goodheads.io/2017/08/04/build-contact-management-web-application-adonisjs-framework-part-1/) .
-Since this branch is written with AdonisJS v4.0, Please follow [Upgrade Note](http://dev.adonisjs.com/docs/4.0/upgrade-guide)
+Since this branch is written with AdonisJS v4.1, Please follow [Upgrade Note](http://adonisjs.com/docs/4.1/upgrade-guide) and follow [Upgrade Note](http://adonisjs.com/docs/4.0/upgrade-guide) for v4.0

 Getting Started
 ---------------